Indiana vs. Miami Predictions & Picks - NCAA Tournament Second Round

 Miami Performance Insights

-- The Hurricanes outscore opponents by 7.3 points per game (posting 78.9 points per game, 26th in college basketball, and giving up 71.6 per outing, 227th in college basketball) and have a +240 scoring differential.
+- The Hurricanes' +240 scoring differential (outscoring opponents by 7.3 points per game) is a result of putting up 78.9 points per game (25th in college basketball) while giving up 71.6 per outing (227th in college basketball).

-- Miami prevails in the rebound battle by an average of 2.8 boards.
-It pulls down 32.0 rebounds per game (164th in college basketball) compared to its opponents' 29.2.
+- Miami ranks 164th in the country at 32 rebounds per game.
+That's 2.8 more than the 29.2 its opponents average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.